Communication-Efficient Federated Learning With Data and Client Heterogeneity: Experimental setup

 \subsection{Simulation}

 We attempt to simulate a realistic FL deployment scenario, as follows.
 We assume a \emph{server} and $n$ \emph{clients}, each of which initially has a model copy.
 The training dataset is distributed among the clients so that each of them has access to $1/n$ of the training data.
 We track the performance of each algorithm by evaluating the server's model, on an unseen validation dataset.
 We measure \emph{loss} and \emph{accuracy} of the model with respect to \emph{simulation time}, \emph{server steps}, and \emph{total local steps performed by clients}.
-These setups so far were common between QuADL and FedAvg.
+These setups so far were common between QuAFL and FedAvg.
 In the following, we are going to describe their specifications and differences. \begin{description} \item[QuAFL:] Upon each server call, the server chooses $s$ clients uniformly at random.
 It then sends its model to those clients and asks for their current local models.
 (Recall that clients send their model immediately to the server.)
 Each of the clients will have taken a maximum of $K$ local steps by the time it is contacted by the server.
 The server then replaces its model with a carefully-computed average over the received models and its current model.
 This process increases time on the server by the \emph{server interaction time (sit)}.
 The server then waits for another interval of \emph{server waiting time (swt)} to make its next call.
 The $s$ receiving clients replace their model with the weighted average between their current model and the received server's model.
 Since each client performs local steps from its last interaction time until the current server time, nodes are effectively executing asynchronously.
-Moreover, note that communication is compressed, as all the models get encoded in their source and decoded in their destination.
+Moreover, note that communication is compressed, as all the models get encoded in their source and decoded in their destination. \begin{description} \item[Quantization:] To have a lightweight but efficient communication between clients and the server, we use the well-known lattice quantization \citep{davies2021new}.
+Using this method, we send \emph{b} instead of 32 bits for each scalar dimension.
+Informally, each 32-bit number maps to one of the $2^{\emph{b}}$ quantized levels and can be sent using \emph{b} bits only.
+The encoded number can then be decoded to a sufficiently close number at the destination, following the quantization protocol. \end{description}